Flag of Russia: Colour specifications

-Federal constitutional law of the Russian Federation only says that the colours of the flag are "white", "blue" (синий, or dark blue, as Russian has two colours that are called "blue" in English), and "red".
-The Federal Constitutional Law on the State Flag of the Russian Federation does not actually specify which shades the colours should be.
-Russian government agencies when ordering the manufacture of cloth for the flag indicate the following Pantone colours: white, blue (Pantone 286C), and red (Pantone 485C).
+Federal constitutional law says that the colours of the flag are "white", "blue" (синий, or dark blue, as Russian has two colours that are called "blue" in English), and "red", but does not actually specify which shades the colours should be.
+Russian government agencies, when ordering the manufacture of cloth for the flag, indicate the following Pantone colours: white, blue (Pantone 286C), and red (Pantone 485C).